 TAR versus TUR: Why TAR should RIP ASAP

-In our last blog, Examining the History of TAR and TUR, we looked at several outdated, and to some extent wrong, practices such as Test Accuracy Ratio (TARs) and requesting NIST traceable calibrations.
+In our last blog, Examining the History of TAR and TUR, we examined several outdated, and to some extent wrong, practices, such as Test Accuracy Ratios (TARs) and requesting NIST traceable calibrations.
 Remember when they buried the word "DEF"?
 Maybe we, as metrologists, need to do that with TAR.
 We will examine it in more detail and let you decide.

 TAR – When it Doesn't Work